menu

 Living in Annapolis

 Annapolis is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 40,648 people and 24 constituent neighborhoods, Annapolis is the 21st largest community in Maryland.
+With a population of 40,648 people and 24 associated neighborhoods, Annapolis is the 21st largest community in Maryland.

 Annapolis home prices are not only among the most expensive in Maryland, but Annapolis real estate also consistently ranks among the most expensive in America.